Weather of 2002

-The following is a list of weather events that occurred on Earth in the year 2002.
+The following is a list of weather events that occurred on Earth in 2002.
 There were several natural disasters around the world from various types of weather, including blizzards, cold waves, droughts, heat waves, tornadoes, and tropical cyclones.
 The deadliest disaster was a heat wave in India in May, which killed more than 1,030 people.
 The costliest event of the year was a flood in Europe in August, which killed 232 people and caused €27.7 billion (US$27.115 billion) in damage.
 In September, Typhoon Rusa struck South Korea, killing at least 213 people and causing at least ₩5.148 trillion (US$4.2 billion) in damage.

 Winter storms and cold waves

 In October, Cyclone Jeanett killed 33 people when it moved across Europe.

 In December, an ice storm affected North Carolina, killing 24 people.

 Droughts, heat waves, and wildfires

 In May, a heat wave in India killed more than 1,030 people.

 A drought affected much of North America.